frothers/Frothers-FC/content/posts/2025/2025-winter-game-02.md

 The boys knew they just needed to settle and use the possession to see this game through.

 Tim didn't give up on a ball all the way to the touchline.
+The keeper managed a save, but the defender (under pressure from Patrick) managed to pass it straight back to Tim who finished this time.

+> 2-0

 ## MotM